 The main student surveys deal with a variety of subject matter from units, teaching and courses, to the support services you rely on such as computing facilities, student administration and retail outlets.
 Some surveys deal with specific student cohorts such as commencing students, mid-course students, research degree students or recent graduates.

 A number of student surveys are nationally coordinated, which provides us with the opportunity to benchmark against other universities.

 ECU has a Surveys Policy, which attempts to rationalise the increasing demands for running surveys among student and staff bodies.

 For a full list of surveys students can download the survey schedule.

 The Unit and Teaching Evaluation Instrument (UTEI) is a centrally administered survey which seeks student feedback on their units and teaching.
 The data generated is used to improve the design of units and maintain best teaching practice.
 ECU's policy is to survey all units and their teaching staff each time a unit is offered.
-Results are made available to the individual lecturer and tutor, unit and course coordinators, and school and faculty heads.
+Results are made available to the individual lecturer and tutor, unit and course coordinators, and school heads.

 Students who are approximately mid-way (40 per cent to 70 per cent) through their course are asked to provide feedback on their course to date.
 The questionnaire, normally administered in semester two, is an adaption of the course experience questionnaire, nationally administered to graduates as part of the Australian Graduate Survey.

 Higher Degree by Research (HDR) students are surveyed at the end of each year and asked to provide feedback on their experience with a range of issues such as supervision, infrastructure and intellectual climate.
 The In-Progress Postgraduate Research Experience Questionnaire (IPREQ) is based on the national graduate PREQ, which means a level of benchmarking is available, albeit between current and completed students.